BVLC/caffe/docs/index.md

 # Caffe

 Caffe is a deep learning framework developed with cleanliness, readability, and speed in mind.
-It was created by [Yangqing Jia](http://daggerfs.com), and is in active development by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu)) and by community contributors.
+It was created by [Yangqing Jia](http://daggerfs.com) during his PhD at UC Berkeley, and is in active development by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu)) and by community contributors.
 Caffe is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).

 Check out our web image classification [demo](http://demo.caffe.berkeleyvision.org)!